 |Seals||$750||Had this done by a local shop.
 Included the rear main seal, oil pan seal, oil change (full synthetic), filter and labor.|

-|Drive System Service||$275||Had this done at the same time as the seals above.
-Service the transmission, both differentials and the transfer case plus labor.|
+|Drive System Inspection and Service||$275||Had this done at the same time as the seals above.
+Inspection turned up no problems.
+Serviced the transmission, both differentials and the transfer case plus labor.|

-|Radiator Hoses - Upper and Lower||$30||Went ahead and replaced these since the dealer didn't do it when they replaced the radiator and I was having to drain the radiator due to the heater hose issue (next entry).|
+|Radiator Hoses - Upper and Lower||$37||Went ahead and replaced these since the dealer didn't do it when they replaced the radiator and I was having to drain the radiator due to a heater hose issue (next entry).|

 |Heater Hoses||$46||While checking things out under the hood I had noticed that the upper heater hose had a tap added to it for flushing the system at some point in the past.
 A small leak had developed around it.
-Upon inspection I found that the leak was caused by the plastic tap braking off in the hose.
+Upon inspection I found that the leak was caused by the plastic tap breaking off in the hose.
 So I replaced both hoses.
-The lower hose is a common 5/8-inch that any auto parts store has in bulk.
-The upper is an 11/16-inch that no auto parts store seems to carry in bulk.
-At least not around here.
-So I had to spring for the more expensive fitted/angled custom hose.|
+The lower hose is a common 5/8-inch size that any auto parts store has in bulk; no need to use the fitted one specifically for the Jeep.
+The upper is a different story.
+It's an 11/16-inch that no auto parts store seems to carry in bulk.
+At least not around my area.
+So I had to spring for the more expensive ($36) fitted/angled custom hose.|

 |Steering Stabilizer||$45||Again, a fairly easy replacement.
 Plenty of how to videos on the interweb.|